 Many native plants seem to resist wildlife pressure compared to garden ornamentals of an introduced nature—but then deer in Alaska, for instance, eat skunk cabbage (despite the toxins/oxalic acid it contains).
 There are many such examples, and actually concerns, that increased deer browse by larger populations is negatively affecting native forest vegetation, especially in the East.
 Penn State, the Harvard Forest and others are conducting longterm studies.

 But back to the smaller matter of the garden: Fuzzy leaves or spiny parts may help discourage browsing, too (but I know: they ate your roses, so who am I kidding?).
 Again, all the suggested guidelines are just that: suggestions, not ironclad solutions.
+At the bottom of the page: links about fencing, and repellents.

 Having been gnawed into submission many years ago, I’m a fencer—not a swordsman, but someone who lives behind an 8-foot fence (here’s my page about fences, the ultimate deer protection).
 My friend Adam Wheeler of Broken Arrow in Connecticut is a nurseryman whose job is to search for cool new plants for customers.
 Many of those people shop for deer-resistance specifically, and garden unfenced as Adam does–offering these insights about what works (including all the plants below, and many more).